stephengold/Maud/README.md

 While an animation is playing on the target model, Maud typically refreshes the model's bone transforms on every frame.
-Once the animation is paused, however, the target model's bone transforms (called the "displayed pose") can be modified independent of the loaded animation.
+Once the animation is paused, however, the target model's bone transforms (called the "displayed pose") can be modified independently of the loaded animation.

 Use the "Bone-Translation Tool" ("Bone -> Translate") to modify the local